 Exhibitor Date of Birth: Age as of 9/1/24:

 Exhibitor's Phone Number:

 Exhibitor's Email Address:

 Club Name:

+Cido Marino.

-I hereby certify that as the exhibitor of this for the care of these animals, have person personally completed this record book. project, I have personally been responsible ally kept records on this project, and have
+I hereby certify that as the exhibitor of this project, responsible for the care of these animals, have per project, and have personally completed this record rsonally kept records on this

 Exhibitor's Signature Date

-I, the parent/guardian, certify that my child book, have read the rules, and will comply show. has completed this project and this record with all the Rules and Regulations of the
+I, the parent/guardian, certify that my child has conrecord book, have read the rules, and will comply of the show.

 Parent/Guardian Signature Date

-This individual is an active member in goo 4-H Club a Brevard County 4-H Fair.
-I verify that this individual and is an accurate representation and is eligible to show livestock at the record book has been completed by this
+This individual is an active member in good standing 4-H Club and is eligible County 4-H Fair.
+I verify that this record book has I and is an accurate representation of his/her project to show livestock at the Brevard been completed by this individual

 4-H Club Leader Signature Date

-I hereby certify thar any drugs, antibiotics, been administered by myself or any other with the manufacturer's label or as prescription.
-Participant's Signature person, was done so in strict compliance
+I hereby certify that any drugs, antibiotics, or biologobeen administered by myself or any other person, with the manufacturer's label or as prescribed by a was done so in strict compliance

-i i artiolparito Olgriatalo Dato
+Exhibitor's Signature Date